Camp Mountain rail accident: Incident

 Evans took the first aid kit from the Guard's compartment and passed it to a passenger towards the front of the train.
 He then took the breakdown kit, rushed back 500 yd along the line passed and set three detonators and red flags to warn and stop the expected following train.

 The train's whistle sounded constantly after the accident, alerting locals of an incident having occurred.
 The first call to the headquarters of the Queensland Ambulance Service Transport Brigades was received at 10:08 am, and in 70 minutes 18 cars and 26 men were on the scene.

-The fireman of the train, Mr Augustus, or Gussy Knight, as his workmates called him, from Grange, was killed instantly from being crushed by the wheels of the engine.
+The fireman of the train, Mr Augustus Knight (known as Gussy by his workmates) from Grange, was killed instantly from being crushed by the wheels of the engine.
 The driver, Mr Charles Hind, 50, of Woolloongabba was alive, however pinned across the thighs and knees against the train's boiler in the cabin.
 Scalded with escaping steam, an ambulance officer gave Hind a syringe of the painkiller morphine, which he injected into himself.

 Driver Hind was only recently transferred to the Mayne Depot, had not driven trains on the line past Ferny Grove before, and was being tutored by Fireman Knight.
 A former employee of Queensland Government Railways who was on the following train, Mr Patrick Campbell, spoke to Hind when he was trapped.
 He asked what had happened, and Hind replied that he did not know the line he was driving on, and therefore would not have been entirely aware of the terrain and conditions.

 The driver died in hospital the next day.